masduo/crew-scheduling-api/README.md

 # `// todo: ...`

-- API Versioning could move to configuration, currently it is defaulted to `v1.0`.
+This is more of a POC and direction of the solution for the problem.
+Below are few  extension points I would pick next to iterate on:

+- The source code (`./src`) can be broken down into multiple assemblies.
+The current folder structure tries to reflect what the assemblies would have been: `Stores` for reading and writing data, `Domain` for shared entities, `Handlers` for services.

-- The hypermedia links applied via `SharedModels.Links` is just to show the idea, it should be improved using HATEOAS libraries.
+- The hypermedia links used via `SharedModels.Links` should be improved using proper HATEOAS paradigms e.g. HAL.

+- POST `/schedules` feature lacks tests.
+The controller integration tests, and model validation tests would be quite similar to GET `/availability` feature tests.
+Also there are not tests for `AvailabilityQueryHandler`.
+The logs must be tested as well.

+- XML documentation is done on what is expose on API's specification (swagger), and some of the interfaces.
+Domain entities and the rest of the interfaces need to be documented as well.

+- Currently the models and handlers for quries and commands are separated, but they both access the same DB files (`schedules.json`).
+Ideally the read DB can be separated out into an eventually consistent file, a denormalised view per se.
+Anytime that a command changes the state of system, it should then publish an event, e.g. via a message queue, and a separate process would consume it to update the view data.

+- Numerous issues arise by using an auto-incremented integer data type for primary keys.
+The Id for the pilots should change to a less predictable value, e.g. a GUID.

 - The JSON DB files are prone to race condition and dirty reads if multiple read/write requests get issued to the server.
-Also since DB files exists per server, the API does not scale as it is.
-Migrating to a modern DB, or better management of file system with locking and unlocking would resolve this.
+Also since DB files exists per server, the API does not scale as it stands.
+These must either migrate to a modern DB System, or the file system management must be improved to manage race condition.

-- JSON DBs could be cached at the server level or distributed.
-Any write to the file would trigger cache invalidation.
+- Data for queries can be cached at the server level or in a distributed cache.
+Then any command that changes state should trigger a cache invalidation.

 - Load Distribution: The schedules are prioritised based on the count of past and future schedules of available pilots.
-This can get smarter in many ways, e.g. the load should not take the whole history of schedules into account and instead should count schedules of a sliding recent period, or the load can be distributed based on the pilot's working days, so if a pilot works for only one day in week they should get more weigth, etc.
+This can get smarter.
+For example the load should not take the whole history of schedules into account and instead should count schedules of a sliding recent period.
+Or the load can be distributed based on the pilot's working days, so if a pilot works for only one day in week they should get more weigth, etc. Another way to tackle the efficiency of the algorithm is to allow revisit past distributions data and make informed decisions using those reports.

-- XML documentation is done on what is expose on API's specification (swagger), and some of the interfaces.
-The domain entities and other interfaces need to be documented as well.

-- The source code (`./src`) can be broken down to multiple assemblies in later iterations before going live.
-The current folder structure lends itself to that.

-- POST schedules feature lacks tests, the integration and validation test would be similar to GET availability feature.
-The logs could be tested as well.
+Thanks for your time and consideration!